B.B. Rayburn Correctional Center

 Participation is by application, acceptance and mandatory callout.
 Offenders who are absent more than two callouts will be removed from the program.

-A paralegal program consisting of six paralegal classes and a remedial English class is offered through RPCC.
-Applicants must have a high school diploma or GED and score an 11.0 or higher on a D level TABE.
+A paralegal certificate consisting of six paralegal classes and a remedial English class is offered through NTCC.
+Applicants must have a high school diploma or HSE and score an 11.0 or higher on a D level TABE.
 Although no degree is awarded, students will receive a certificate and will accumulate 18 hours in the field of paralegal.
 These classes are transferable to other institutions of higher learning.
 The paralegal program is required of all offender counsel substitutes.

 Philosophy and Goals

 The Education Department continues to strive for excellence in all phases of an offender’s rehabilitation.
 Most of the offender population desires to break the vicious chain of recidivism.
 As an offender’s education increases he begins to realize the various opportunities that are open to him upon release.
 True rehabilitation is possible when alternate opportunities are available through education and work skills.